 Who We Are

-Valley of Our Lady Monastery is a community of contemplative Roman Catholic nuns of the Cistercian Order.
+We are a community of contemplative Roman Catholic nuns of the Cistercian Order.

 In 1098, a small group of Benedictine monks in France founded a new monastery where they could live their vows more fervently.
 As they grew, they founded many more monasteries throughout Europe.
 The Cistercian Order now has houses all over the world in which monks and nuns continue to embrace a simple but intense life of liturgy, manual labor, and the search for God through deep contemplative prayer.

 In 1957, Bishop William O’Connor asked the Cistercians to send contemplative nuns to the newly formed Diocese of Madison.
 Our six foundresses answered this call, thus establishing Valley of Our Lady Monastery.

 ORA ET Labora

 Pray and work: This motto of Benedictine monasticism sets the twofold rhythm of our days.
 Prayer is our primary privilege and responsibility, which we joyfully fulfill through the official liturgy of the Church, chanted seven times daily in Latin, as well as through personal prayer and reading.